Application of Lagrange mechanics for analysis of the light-like particle motion in pseudo-Riemann space: Conclusions

-Proposed form of energy allows applying of Lagrange's mechanics for analysis of light-like particle motion.
-Considered procedure of production of the motion equations by variation of the energy integral conforms to principles of the calculus of variations in classic mechanics in accordance with which the motion variations must be cinematically admissible for the system.
-Virtual displacements of coordinates retain path of the light-like particle to be null in Riemann space-time, i.e. not lead to Lorentz-invariance violation in locality.
-Solutions of extremal isotropic curve equations for metrics of Schwarzschild and Friedmann-Lemaitre-Robertson-Walker for the flat space coincide with solutions of standard null geodesics equations to within appropriate parameter.
-For the G$\ddot{o}$del's space-time these solutions are different.
+The proposed form of energy of the light-like particle allows applying of the Lagrange's mechanics for analysis of its motion in the curvilinear space-time.
+Considered procedure of production of the free motion equations by variation of the energy integral conforms to principles of the calculus of variations in the classic mechanics in accordance with which the motion variations must be cinematically admissible for the system.
+The virtual displacements of coordinates retain path of the light-like particle to be null in the pseudo-Riemann space-time, i.e. not lead to the Lorentz-invariance violation in locality.
+Equations, obtained by this method, agrees with result given by the generalized Fermat's and geodesics principles.

-Normalized effective mass of light-like particle is defined as coefficient of proportionality between canonical momenta and components of four-velocity vector.
-Analog of Newton's inertial mass for photon in Schwarzschild's space-time has negative value for newtonian limit of gravity.